Safety, Health, and Travel Insurance Advice for Visitors to, and Expats in, Europe

 In most European countries, 112 is the phone number to reach an ambulance or other emergency services like the fire department.

-Travel Insurance for Visitors to, and Foreigners in, Europe
+Best Travel Insurance for Visitors to, and Foreigners in, Europe

 Before jetting off to Europe, we want to make sure you understand global health insurance, safety guidelines, and travel medical insurance for short-term as well as long-term stays.
 Purchasing a health insurance plan to cover your stay in Europe will relieve any unnecessary health hassles that might impede on your experience.
 Europe is typically a safe destination for travelers, students, expats, and seniors retiring abroad, but below we’ve outlined what you should be aware of before you plan which tourist trap to visit first.

-Spain Travel Medical Insurance Plans
+Europe Travel Medical Insurance Plans

 - You choose between the basic essentials and more extensive coverage.